samarabbas/temporal-documentation-legacy/docs/08_running_temporal/01_server_configuration.md

   - `enabled` - *boolean*
   - `InitialFailoverVersion`
   - `rpcAddress` indicate the remote service address(Host:Port).
 Host can be DNS name.

-## dcRedirectionPolicy
 ## services
-`services` contains configuration keyed by service role type.
+The `services` section contains configuration keyed by service role type.
 There are four supported service roles:

 - `frontend`
 - `matching`